Beginner’s Guide to Powerlifting: Workouts, Training Plans, and Exercises to Build Strength

 -

-Focus on technique before adding weight
+Master technique before increasing weight

 -

-Follow a structured powerlifting program
+Follow a structured program

 -